WEB SITE DESIGN AND DEVELOPMENT TERMS

 9.3 Neither Party shall use the other Party’s confidential information for any purpose other than to perform its obligations under this Agreement.

-10.1 Upon acceptance of the Website by the Client, the Client shall procure and maintain a hyperlink from the Website homepage to the Developer’s homepage in the form, “developed by WDI” or similar.
+10.1 Upon acceptance of the Website by the Client, the Client shall procure and maintain a hyperlink from the Website homepage to the Developer’s homepage in the form, “developed by Digital Media Studio” or similar.

-10.2 WDI shall be permitted to refer to their working relationship and/or discuss the Project in any press or publicity, without obtaining the approval of the Client to the content of the disclosure unless optherwise agreed in The Proposal.
+10.2 Digital Media Studio shall be permitted to refer to their working relationship and/or discuss the Project in any press or publicity, without obtaining the approval of the Client to the content of the disclosure unless optherwise agreed in The Proposal.

 11.1 Any notice given by either Party must be in writing and must be delivered personally or sent by prepaid first class post or facsimile transmission to the address or fax number provided by that Party.